 The purpose of labels

-Labels can be used to organize and filter flows and their executions based on your own criteria.
-You can add the labels section to flows to sort and group their executions, making them easier to discover and reason about.
+Labels help organize and filter flows and their executions based on your criteria.
+Adding a labels section to flows lets you sort and group executions, making them easier to discover and analyze.

 Here's a simple example of a flow with two labels defined: